JunkieLabs/sensify-android/README.md

 <br>

-## Show your love :heart: by giving a :star: on this project :v:
+## Show your love :heart: by giving a :star: on this project.

 <br>